The Stripping of the Altars: Critical reception

-Upon its publication, the book was hailed by many as original and persuasive account of English Catholicism in the Late Middle Ages.
-Writing in the New York Review of Books, British historian Maurice Keen stated, Perhaps it takes an Irishman to offer Englishmen (and others) a convincing picture of the religion of the ordinary lay people of England in the age before the Reformation. ...The evocation of [medieval Roman Catholicism,] that older, pre-Reformation tradition and of what its observances meant to the laity of its time is the theme of the first part of Dr. Duffy's deeply imaginative, movingly written, and splendidly illustrated study.
+Upon its publication, the book was hailed by many as an original and persuasive account of English Catholicism in the Late Middle Ages.
+Writing in The New York Review of Books, British historian Maurice Keen stated, Perhaps it takes an Irishman to offer Englishmen (and others) a convincing picture of the religion of the ordinary lay people of England in the age before the Reformation. ...The evocation of [medieval Roman Catholicism,] that older, pre-Reformation tradition and of what its observances meant to the laity of its time is the theme of the first part of Dr. Duffy's deeply imaginative, movingly written, and splendidly illustrated study.

 Robert Ombres OP, writing in Moreana said, "Duffy's book is in every sense a substantial achievement.
 It is lengthy, carefully argued and researched..."

 Others expressed a more ambivalent attitude.
 Writing in the London Review of Books, Susan Brigden praised the first part of the book as a "splendid achievement" despite occasional instances of "special pleading" in favor of late medieval Catholicism.
 Regarding the second half of the book covering the Reformation, however, Brigden was more critical: "with the advance of reform Duffy is hardly concerned.
 The power and, for many, the truth of the central doctrines of Protestantism are never admitted; nor are the spiritual doubts that assailed many Catholics."

 In a review of the second edition, The Atlantic's literary editor, Benjamin Schwarz, called it [A] vigorous and eloquent book, a work of daring revision and a masterpiece of the historical imagination....
 At once meticulous and lush, The Stripping of the Altars patiently and systematically recovers the lost world of medieval English Catholicism. ...[W]hile the first two-thirds of this book is a deeply textured work of historical anthropology, the last third is a gripping narrative history, as Duffy traces the way the English Reformation (a process supported by a tiny minority, and deeply if ineffectively opposed by a population cowed by the new and crushing force of the monarchy) eradicated a thousand years of tradition and ritual. ...
 Duffy's most significant contribution by far is to elucidate the fragility of even deeply rooted ways of life: he convincingly demonstrates that for better or worse, the Reformation was "a great cultural hiatus, which had dug a ditch, deep and dividing, between the English people and their past"—a past that over merely three generations became a distant world, impossible for them to look back on as their own.

-Unlike Schwarz, however, Robald Hutton and W. Brown Patterson found Duffy's narrative of the Reformation unconvincing.
+Unlike Schwarz, however, Ronald Hutton and W. Brown Patterson found Duffy's narrative of the Reformation unconvincing.
 Ronald Hutton criticised Duffy's neglect of unpublished sources and his 'selective blindness in his treatment of colleagues and sources'.